kkame/zsh-php-version-changer/README.md

     - In the case of macOS, the PATH is temporarily added, so if you close the terminal, it will return to the original setting.
     - In the case of ubuntu, change the system settings forcibly (require root permission)
+4. If you want to force the change, enter the command and version name like `pvc 7.4`.